What is gold filled jewellery?

 Which is best?

 Honestly, it depends.
-Personally, I wear a mixture of solid 9kt or 14kt gold and gold filled every day, because I’m super lazy and hate taking my jewellery off.
-But I’ve also got a select number of gold vermeil pieces from certain designers that I only wear on special occasions to keep their colour.
-If you’re looking for every day jewellery that you can wear in the shower, stick to solid gold and gold filled.
-Keep in mind that gold filled can still tarnish when it’s well-loved and had a lot of water exposure, but it will wear better than plated and vermeil.
-If you’re okay with a bit of wear and tear, or want something super trendy that you might not keep forever, then gold plated or vermeil can be a fun option, too.
+Personally, I wear a mixture of solid 9kt or 14kt gold, gold vermeil and gold filled every day, because I’m super lazy and hate taking my jewellery off.
+If you’re looking for every day jewellery that you can wear in the shower, stick to solid gold, gold vermeil and gold filled.
+Keep in mind that gold vermeil and filled can still tarnish when it’s well-loved and had a lot of water exposure, but it will wear better than plated.

-How do I care for gold filled jewellery?
+How do I care for gold filled or gold vermeil jewellery?

 While the thick layer of gold will last much longer than plated pieces, the harsh reality is that it will never be as durable as solid gold and needs a little extra TLC.